 Mr. Judge received the U.S. Department of Justice Director’s Award for supervising an international money laundering and drug trafficking investigation that resulted in the conviction of fourteen defendants, including the founder and the general counsel of a national sports agency.
 He also was awarded the U.S. Department of Homeland Security’s Inspector General Award for Excellence for investigating and convicting a senior immigration official who held a top-secret security clearance while engaging in bribery and conspiring to defraud the United States.
 Over his career, Bruce C. Judge also received official commendations from the Internal Revenue Service, the Federal Bureau of Investigation, the U.S. Customs Service, the Federal Deposit Insurance Corporation, and the Drug Enforcement Administration.

-Prior to joining the U.S. Department of Justice, Mr. Judge spent four years at a firm in San Francisco where he focused on commercial litigation and securities arbitrations.
+Prior to joining the U.S. Department of Justice, Bruce Judge spent four years at a firm in San Francisco where he focused on commercial litigation and securities arbitrations.

 Following his distinguished career with the Department of Justice, in 2018, Mr. Judge became a member of the Whistleblower Law Collaborative, LLC in Boston, Massachusetts.
 Bruce C. Judge brings the drive, focus, and tenacity of his time at the U.S. Justice Department to the representation of his whistleblower clients in false claims actions around the country and in official matters pending before the SEC, the CFTC, and the IRS.